isamuni/isamuni/README.md

 ## Open Data

 You can get data in json format by appending `.json` to the web pages.
 For example, you can get data about events by making a **GET** request to `/events.json`

+Once you run **isamuni** you can go to the opendata page and checkout all the documentation for getting data from the platform.

 # Showcase